-Since 2015 Leana is working together with Crescendo International on launching an exiting new project that includes Music Road South Africa.
-Here the newly formed Crescendo Artists´ Trio - Leana, together with Simone Strohmeier and Dan Marginean - visited music projects in South Africa where masterclasses and concerts were given during March 2015.
-Other projects will take musicians to Madagascar, Namibia, Mauritius, Zimbabwe and the Kongo in coming years.
+Since 2015 Leana has been part of launching an exciting new venture with Crescendo International: Music Road South Africa.
+The newly formed Crescendo Artists Trio, comprising of Leana, Simone Strohmeier and Dan Marginean visited music projects in South Africa where master classes were given and classes were held during March 2015.
+Other such projects will venture out into countries such as Madagascar, Namibia, Mauritius, Zimbabwe and the Kongo in the coming years.

-Together with Crescendo International the Crescendo Artist´Trio is working on establishing the Crescendo Summer Institute South Africa in Somerset West for March 2016.
-She is also coordinating the Crescendo group in Frankfurt.
+Together with Crescendo International, the Crescendo Artists Trio worked on establishing the Crescendo Summer Institute South Africa in Somerset West, which was to be held in March 2016.

-After finishing her Bachelors of Music at UCT with distinction, Leana Alkema continued her studies in Germany where she is currently doing her masters in orchestral music at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main with Sabine Krams (formally with László Fenyö).
-Leana has won several prizes and competitions and has performed as soloist with all major orchestras in South Africa.
+After completing her Bachelor’s Degree in Music at the University of Cape Town, Leana continued her studies in Germany.
+She has obtained a Master’s Degree in orchestral music at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main with Sabine Krams (formally with László Fenyö).
+Leana has won several prizes and competitions and has performed as a soloist with all major orchestras in South Africa.
 Leana regularly partakes in master classes and has studied and played with renowned cellists including Ditta Rohmann, Peter Martens, Alexander Baillie, Grigory Alumyan and Daniel Robert Graf.
 She recently started learning Sound Painting with Walter Thomson as well as studies in the art of conducting.
-Leana performes as a freelance chamber musician with various ensembles, soloist and in orchestras, teaches cello and conducted the Rhythmix Choir.
+Leana performes as a freelance chamber musician with various ensembles, as a soloist and in orchestras, teaches cello and conducted the Rhythmix Choir.
 She is part of the Cellifamily, has toured with The World Orchestra, Philharmonie der Nationen and is part of local orchestras such as the Palais Orchester Frankfurt.
 Diverse artistic projects, including Hotel Poetry, Haus Concert Series Frankfurt, Art in the ECB, Burgerhospital and Coffee shop performances in Frankfurt has taken her artistic expression to unconventional spaces.

-Lehari Kaustel is team leader of Crescendo in Finland.
+Lehari Kaustel is the team leader of Crescendo in Finland.